CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Lifecycle-Management/CL-Upgrade-LCM.md

 5. (Optional) Assign a {{<link  title="Switch Credentials/#assign-switch-roles" text="role">}} to each switch.

-Your LCM dashboard should look similar to this after you have completed these steps:
+Your LCM dashboard should look similar to this:

 {{<figure src="/images/netq/lcm-netq-upgrade-dashboard-post-prep-320.png" alt="LCM dashboard displaying uploaded Cumulus Linux images with a specified default version" width="700">}}